 The development and dissemination of reliable analytical methods and the accumulation of high-quality analytical data are important to understand the environmental impact of hazardous chemicals, including POPs.

+Chemical analysis of PBDEs is usually using gas chromatography coupled to mass spectrometry in different variations in order to optimise the analysis according to the specific matrix (UNEP/CHW.13/INF/14).
+In the toxicological profile for PBDEs, the Agency for Toxic Substances and Disease Registry (ATSDR) provides a summary of identified and well-established methods that are used as standard methods for analysing PBDEs.
+Additionally, analytical methods are included that modify previously used methods to obtain lower detection limits and/or to improve accuracy and precision (see ATSDR 2017).
+Further information on analytical methods for POP-BDEs is provided in the UNEP Draft Guidance on Sampling, Screening and Analysis of Persistent Organic Pollutants in Products and Articles (see UNEP 2017d).

-Methods of analysing the various matrices for POP-BDEs have been developed by the International Organization for Standardization (ISO) and by national authorities such as the Environmental Protection Agency.
+Standardised methods of analysing the various matrices for POP-BDEs have been developed by the International Organization for Standardization (ISO) and by national authorities such as the Environmental Protection Agency.
 X-ray fluorescence (XRF) and sliding spark analysis can be used as inexpensive and rapid screening methods to determine whether a material contains bromine.
 However, these methods will not serve to distinguish the types of chemicals that contain bromine.
 Table 3 presents some methods that can be used for analysing POP-BDEs in products, wastes, sediments, flue gas and wastewater.

 Table 3: Analytical methods of PBDEs